A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Experimental Setup and Results

-For the second part, we conduct a more realistic online experiment using the \texttt{SunnyvaleBigloop} sequence from \texttt{Apollo-SouthBay}, covering over 100 kilometers.
-Poses are processed sequentially, simulating real-time operation.
-Keyframes are sampled online using the previously mentioned methods, appended to the pose graph, and optimized at each step with \texttt{iSAM2}~\cite{Kaess2011isam2}.
-Simultaneously, descriptors are queried against past keyframes to detect potential loop closures, which are verified with \texttt{small\_gicp} and integrated into the graph.
-This online approach provides insights into how well each sampling method handles large-scale missions.
-Table~\ref{tab:online_evaluation} presents the translation and rotation ATE, FPR, total allocated memory, and processing time.
-Notably, when using all samples, the system runs out of memory approximately 70\% into the sequence, so no metrics are provided.
-The remaining sampling methods reduce memory usage while offering excellent performance.
-This is likely because the mission revisits the same locations multiple times, allowing frequent loop closure edges that prevent significant accumulated drift.
-In Fig.~\ref{fig:trajectories_2}, the optimized trajectory of the entropy-based method is compared to MSA, with the color gradient indicating the translational RPE, showcasing the better performance while maintaining lower memory allocation and false positive ratio.
-As a final step, Figs.~\ref{fig:memory} and~\ref{fig:times} provide further insights into execution time and memory allocation.
-Fig.~\ref{fig:memory} shows memory usage over time, illustrating how the sampling methods scale more efficiently compared to retaining all samples or using a constant 1-meter interval.
-Fig.~\ref{fig:times} presents the moving average of loop closure detection time (left) and incremental pose graph optimization time (right).
-The top figures show constant interval methods, while the bottom shows adaptive methods.
-The proposed approach scales similarly to other adaptive methods while offering more robust performance, as demonstrated earlier.
-The shaded areas represent the minimum and maximum deviations, with the moving average trend indicating the challenge of increasing processing time in large-scale missions.
-While query time exceeds 1 second per new sample, and the incremental pose graph optimization reaches up to 0.15s for the constant 1-meter sampling method, MSA retains query times of less than 0.5s and incremental optimization times of less than 25ms, maintaining the real-time performance of the system throughout the large-scale mission.
+For this scenario we use one of the datasets from the batch experiments, \texttt{Apollo-SouthBay}, focusing on the \texttt{SunnyvaleBig-} \texttt{loop} sequence, which spans over 100 kilometers.
+Table~\ref{tab:online_evaluation} reports the translation and rotation ATE improvements, F1-max score, total allocated memory, and processing time.
+Notably, when using all samples, the system exhausts memory, approximately 70\% into the sequence, preventing the calculation of the metrics.
+The other sampling methods reduce memory usage while maintaining excellent performance.
+This is likely due to the sequence revisiting the same locations multiple times, enabling frequent loop closure edges that mitigate accumulated drift.
+In Fig.~\ref{fig:trajectories_2}, the optimized trajectory of the entropy-based method is compared to MSA.
+The visualization highlights MSA's better performance, achieved with lower memory allocation and a higher F1-max score.
+Lastly, Fig.~\ref{fig:memory} shows the memory usage over time, illustrating how sampling methods scale more efficiently compared to retaining all samples or using a constant 1-meter interval.